-- 9.9.4 If another call or associated work is received within one hour of a call, which the employee has been paid for in accordance with Clause 9.9.1 above, and - (i) exceeds half an hour, the employee shall be paid in accordance with Clause 9.9.2 above, or - (ii) results in the employee being required to leave home to resolve the problem, the employee shall be paid in accordance with Clause 9.9.3 above. - 9.10 Remote response non stand-by employees - 9.10.1 An employee, who is not on stand-by, and who is required to remotely monitor and/or access to address issues, shall be paid from the initial contact and shall be paid a minimum of two hours at the appropriate overtime rate for their role. - 9.11 Non stand-by employees call-back (recall) non-continuous overtime - 9.11.1 An employee, who is not on stand-by, who is called back to work overtime after ceasing work, whether notified before or after leaving the Council's premises, or who was not notified before commencement of work on that day that they were required to work such overtime and who returns home on completion of such overtime work, shall be paid for such work from the time of contact to commence that work until they return home from that work, but they must leave and return home within a reasonable time, at the appropriate overtime rate, with a minimum payment of four hours at the appropriate overtime rates, for each time they are required to work. - 9.11.2 Provided that, except in the case of unforeseen circumstances arising, the employee shall not be required to work the full four hours if the work that the employee is called back to perform is completed in a shorter period. - 9.11.3 For the purposes of calculating the overtime threshold on that day, if any further overtime is worked, it will be deemed that the employee has worked the first three hours of overtime. - 9.12 Non stand-by employees planned work (pre-arranged) overtime - 9.12.1 An employee, who is not on stand-by, who is required to work planned (pre-arranged) overtime after ceasing work and who was notified before commencement of work on that day that they were required to work such overtime, and who returns home on completion of such overtime, shall be paid a minimum payment of four hours at the appropriate overtime rates for each period of overtime they have been arranged to work. - 9.12.2 Provided that, except in the case of unforeseen circumstances arising, the employee shall not be required to work the full four hours if the pre-planned work that the employee is required to perform is completed in a shorter period. - 9.12.3 Where the overtime worked in accordance with this arrangement exceeds four hours, the employee shall be paid travel time, at the ordinary time City Service Grade 5 rate for the time from leaving home to commence that work and for the time to return home after completion of that work, or shall be paid mileage allowance to and from the employee's place of residence to the site, whichever is the greater. - 9.13 Crib breaks - 9.13.1 Employees who are required to continue working for more than one hour after the ordinary ceasing time shall be allowed 30 minutes for crib after the first hour worked for which no deduction of pay shall be made. - 9.13.2 Employees who are then required to continue to work an additional four hours after the above crib break, shall be entitled to a 45 minute crib break, to be paid at double time, for each additional four hours overtime worked. - 9.14 Meal allowance
+- 9.7.2 If a call or associated work exceeds half an hour, the employee shall be paid at the appropriate overtime rate for the duration of the call or time worked on the remote telephone and/or computer access, in lieu of the remote response payment in accordance with clause 9.7.1 above. - 9.7.3 If another call or associated work is received within one hour of a call, which the employee has been paid for in accordance with clause 9.7.1 above, and - (i) exceeds half an hour: the employee shall be paid in accordance with clause 9.7.2 above, or - (ii) results in the employee being required to leave home to resolve the problem: the employee shall be paid in accordance with clause 9.7.3 above. - 9.7.4 If the employee is unable to resolve the issue and is required to leave home to resolve the problem, the employee shall be entitled to paid overtime in accordance with the call-out provisions (clause 9.4) in lieu of the remote response payment in accordance with clause 9.7.1 above. - 9.8 Remote response non stand-by employees - 9.8.1 An employee who is not on stand-by and who is required to remotely monitor and/or access to address issues shall be paid a minimum of two hours at the appropriate overtime rate from the time of initial contact.
+If another call is received within the two hours, another payment shall not be made. - 9.9 Non stand-by employees call-back (recall) non-continuous overtime - 9.9.1 An employee who is not on stand-by, who is called back to work overtime after ceasing work, whether notified before or after leaving the Council's premises, or who was not notified before commencement of work on that day that they were required to work such overtime and who returns home on completion of such overtime work, shall be paid for such work from the time of contact to commence that work until they return home from that work, but they must leave and return home within a reasonable time, at the appropriate overtime rate, with a minimum payment of four hours at the appropriate overtime rates for each time they are required to work. - 9.9.2 Provided that, except in the case of unforeseen circumstances arising, the employee shall not be required to work the full four hours if the work that the employee was called back to perform is completed in a shorter period. - 9.9.3 For the purposes of calculating the overtime threshold on that day, if any further overtime is worked, it will be deemed that the employee has worked the first three hours of overtime. - 9.10 Non stand-by employees planned work (pre-arranged) overtime - 9.10.1 An employee, who is not on stand-by, who is required to work planned (pre-arranged) overtime after ceasing work and who was notified before commencement of work on that day that they were required to work such overtime, and who returns home on completion of such overtime, shall be paid a minimum payment of four hours at the appropriate overtime rates for each period of overtime they have been arranged to work.